Nine Inch Nails: Live performances

 Atticus Ross (left) and Reznor (right) performing in October 2018.

 Until Atticus Ross joined in 2016, Reznor was the sole official member of Nine Inch Nails.
 However, Reznor tours with a group of musicians.
 The lineup of the live band often changes between major tours.
 Reznor cited the long gestation period between studio albums as part of the reason for these frequent personnel changes, as well as his desire for fresh interpretations of his music.
 Band members have occasionally been invited to participate in the recording process, but creative control within the studio has always been exclusively with Reznor.

 The Tapeworm project was created in 1995 as a Nine Inch Nails side-project between Reznor and various live-band members as a more "democratic" creative environment.
 The band initially included live band members Danny Lohner and Charlie Clouser, but eventually expanded to include other frequent Nine Inch Nails contributors Josh Freese, Atticus Ross, and Alan Moulder.
 However, after 9 years of studio sessions, no material was ever officially released from the group, and it was confirmed to be no longer active in 2005.

+Nine Inch Nails' concerts systematically incorporate a wide repertoire of visual resources, which include complex lighting, scenography and projection designs, designed to reinforce and expand the sonic experience.
+Numerous songs contain specifically designed visual support, such as synchronized lighting sequences and projected image montages.